 I-An (Amy) Su is a second-year Ph.D. student in the Developmental Psychology Ph.D.
 Program with her concentration in Law, Psychology, and Human Development in the Department of Human Development at Cornell University.
 She is also on the track of Ph.D.
 Minor in Statistics (Applied Statistics) and Graduate Minor in Cognitive Science.

-She is a member of Child Witness & Cognition (CWC) Lab and is working with Dr. Stephen J. Ceci on a transnational, cross-cultural study of children's eyewitness memory and suggestibility.
-Meanwhile, she is also working with Dr. Charles J. Brainerd on studies of adaptive memory (survival processing effect) and false memory, and Dr. John H. Blume on a study of competency to be executed.
-Her research interests include but not limited to child witness, child testimony, forensic interviewing, and other topics in the field of psychology and law.
+She works in Professor Stephen J. Ceci's Child Witness & Cognition (CWC) Lab on a transnational study of children's eyewitness memory and suggestibility.
+Meanwhile, she also works with Professor Charles J. Brainerd on studies of adaptive memory (survival processing effect) and false memory.
+She is also currently working with Professor John H. Blume on a study of competency to be executed.
+Her research interests include but are not limited to child witness, child testimony, forensic interviewing, and other topics in psychology and law.

-Before she came to Cornell, she worked as licensed attorney-at-law in Taiwan who specializes in criminal defense litigations (i.e., capital cases, innocence cases, defendants with mental health challenges, etc.).
+Before she came to Cornell, she worked as a licensed attorney-at-law in Taiwan, specializing in criminal defense litigations of capital cases with mentally-challenged defendants.

-At present, she is pursuing to basic and translational research in psychological science to better connect developmental and behavioral science research to outreach and extension in legal proceedings.
+She is currently pursuing basic and translational research in psychological science to better connect developmental and behavioral science research to outreach and extension in legal proceedings.

-In addition to her research work at Cornell, she founded and manages LegalChime Attorneys-at-Law, a Taiwan-based law firm that focuses on consultancy services related to psychology-law issues.
+In addition to her research work at Cornell, she founded and is managing LegalChime Attorneys-at-Law.
+This Taiwan-based law firm focuses on consultancy services related to psychology-law issues.